 7. New challenges await

 This is probably one of the most important reasons to get away this weekend.
 I don’t like being out of my comfort zone, and I have to force myself to push past my reservations.

-And yes, you’ll probably get lost from time to time (I know I will).
-But if you look at it as a challenge instead of an obstacle, you’ll gain more confidence, learn more about yourself and grow as a person.
+But if you look at taking a break as a challenge instead of an obstacle, you’ll gain more confidence, learn more about yourself and grow as a business owner.

 It’s not just the daily routine that can bring you down.
 Listening to the same people, reading the same blogs and hearing the same podcasts can put you in an endless rut.

 When I turned 25 I became restless with where my life and career were going.
 I was stuck in a marriage that didn’t make me happy and a job that was sucking the life out of me.